 Furthermore, we note that although deemed admissions may properly embrace material or "ultimate" issues of fact in a case, Murnan v.
 Hock, 274 Md.
 528, 529-31 (1975), the purpose of a request for admissions is to "eliminate from trial those matters over which the parties truly have no dispute . . .
 The authenticity of documents, the corporate status of parties, and the undisputed foundation for evidence are but examples."
 St. James Const.
 Co. v.
 Morlock, 89 Md.
 App.
 217, 230 (1991) (quoting Neimeyer and Richards, Maryland Rules Commentary 234-35 (1984)).
 In so doing, the rule allows parties to save time and expense on trying issues which are not genuinely disputed and to focus on those that are disputed.
 See Mullan Contracting Co. v.

-IEM Corp., 220 Md.
-248, 260 (1959) ("The primary function of a parties do not obtain a great deal of satisfaction from them as a discovery device.
+$^{\,^{13}}$ More specifically, because of the misuse of requests for admissions of fact, parties do not obtain a great deal of satisfaction from them as a discovery device.
 Regularly the propounding party seeks to obtain more of an admission than that to which he is entitled and consequently the answer given is all but useless.
 The purpose of the rule is not to press known discovery requests.